How Much Water Should You Drink A Day?

 Heatstroke is the more severe form of dehydration.
 Symptoms may include:

 - Dry skin that feels hot to the touch.

-In extreme cases, heatstroke can lead to collapse, requiring hospitalisation and treatment with an intravenous drip.
+In extreme cases, heatstroke can lead you to collapse, requiring hospitalisation and treatment with an intravenous drip.

 How you lose water from your body

-Your sweat glands release fluid (mainly water) and it evaporates from your skin, which helps to keep your body temperature stable.
+Sweating during a workout is your body’s way of keeping cool.
+Your sweat glands release fluid (mainly water) which evaporates from your skin and helps to keep your body temperature stable.

 Sweating is one way you lose water from your body, but exercise is not the only trigger.
-Sweat can be produced if we’re feeling nervous, eating spicy foods, or from drinking excessive amounts of alcohol.
-The amount we sweat can also be influenced by our genetic makeup.
+Sweat can be produced when you feel nervous, eat spicy foods, drink excessive amounts of alcohol, or when the temperature is hot or humid.